Introduction to Seminole Brighton Casino

 What I found of particular interest was what happened afterwards.
 When the winner continued to play the slot machine, they didn’t win anything more for as long as they played that machine.
 Do this remind you of anything I’ve mentioned before?
 If you’ve been paying attention, it should.

-While I did not mention by prior article and podcast episode Winning Strategy I: Only Win Immediately, I did say that one slot machine session gave the appearance of a winning strategy I’d seen before.
+While I did not mention my winning slots strategy the 5-Spin Method, I did say that one slot machine session gave the appearance of a winning strategy I’d seen before.

 I told them one $200 jackpot wasn’t a lot to go on, but it might be that the casino had set up slot machines to win in the first few bets, then not have any wins afterwards.
 Their description was a clue to a possible winning strategy, but it would have to be tested.
 So, we tested it.

 Testing the Winning Strategy